mbaldwinsmith/virtu-awake/TraitSkillMemories_All.md

 - Kind
   - T1: Easy practice felt like a small kindness to myself.
   - T2: Shared effort felt better when no one was hurt.
-  - T3: Being understood or helping—even here—mattered most.
+  - T3: Being understood or helpingâ€”even hereâ€”mattered most.

 - Lazy / Slothful
   - T1: Moving slowly felt acceptable; no rush.
-  - T2: Deeper effort dragged, but the sim didn’t push.
+  - T2: Deeper effort dragged, but the sim didnâ€™t push.
   - T3: Even in focus, I let the world do more of the work.

 - Masochist
   - T1: Mild strain carried a strange spark of pleasure.
-  - T2: The sim’s pressure felt good in a quiet, private way.
+  - T2: The simâ€™s pressure felt good in a quiet, private way.
   - T3: Pushing through the edge left a glow I liked.

 - Misandrist